SystemAgainst/ActiveBox/README.md

 Also, this projet was created by copy-paste way with me.
 The main source of information was pointed out bellow. https://www.youtube.com/playlist?list=PLoq3Accf02PVO4GvY4-UtIQkeD6tNmX_f

-I thought, that every developer should note the sourse of his knowledge with ethical point of view.
+I consider that every developer should note the sourse of his knowledge with ethical point of view.